Which Intel RealSense device is right for you? (Updated June 2020)

-Whether you’re brand new to depth and tracking hardware, or an experienced professional, it can still be challenging to determine which of the many Intel RealSense Products we have available are right for your project.
+Whether you are brand new to depth and tracking hardware, or an experienced professional, it can still be challenging to determine which of the many Intel RealSense Products we have available are right for your project.
 In this post, we’re going to discuss the Intel RealSense depth cameras SR305, D415, D435 and D435i, as well as the Intel RealSense tracking camera T265 and the new LiDAR Camera L515.

 When you have these depth images, you can use them for many different purposes.
 3D scanning is a popular application, along with skeletal and gesture tracking, measurement, volumetric capture, VR and AR, as well as many uses in robotics and drones.

-When we talk about our tracking camera on the other hand, we are talking about a camera that can track its own position.
+When we talk about our tracking camera on the other hand, we are talking about a camera that can track its own position and movement in space.
 While depth cameras can be used to track objects and people in front of the camera, tracking cameras like the T265 are used to track anything they are attached to with a high degree of precision.
 This could be something like an augmented reality headset, an autonomous drone, or autonomous robot.

-Starting with the depth cameras, let’s look at what’s the same between models.
+Starting with the stereo depth cameras, let’s look at what’s the same between models.
 Physically, the three stereo depth cameras are about the same size (within millimeters).
 The D455 is larger in size to accommodate a greater distance between the sensors, or baseline, of 95mm.
 They all use the same vision processor to provide RGB-D data over USB 3, and they have the same maximum depth resolution of 1280 x 720.
 See the entire comparison chart at the end of the post for specific measurements.
 One key advantage of stereo depth cameras is that they perform equally well both indoors and outdoors – although you should avoid situations where the sun is pointing directly at the camera lenses.